 “I did not intend to be in this career, but as my skill set developed I found myself growing into the role,” Patton explained.
 “While degrees are helpful, life experience cannot be discounted although I would not hire someone in this role who only held degrees without experience.”

-Patton thinks that whereas certain concepts can be taught the ability to work well with others, act as a part of a team and listen are critical skills that can only be obtained through personal experience.
-He believes what makes a strong candidate for this occupation involves a person who is interested in helping solve workplace problems and a concern for worker safety.
+Patton thinks that whereas certain concepts can be taught the ability to work well with others, act as a part of a team and listen are critical skills that can only be obtained through personal experience and healthcare career advice from others.
+He believes what makes a strong candidate for this occupation involves a person who is interested in helping solve workplace problems and concern for worker safety.

 “You need to be able to explain the ‘why’ and ‘how’ in each scenario and be able to get people to engage and do the right thing” Patton expressed.